 The exciting news is that when fertility health is verified by a specialist, the egg donor is 35-years or younger and the sperm comes from a legitimate sperm bank, reciprocal IVF can have higher-than-normal success rates (follow IVF success rates for the age bracket of the mother contributing the egg).

 Are you interested in learning more about reciprocal IVF?
 Have you decided to move forward with reciprocal IVF to start your family?
-Contact us here at the Reproductive Resource Center (RRC) where you’ll experience treatment from the a fertility center with the highest IVF success rates in Kansas.
+Contact us here at the Reproductive Resource Center (RRC) where you’ll experience treatment from the a fertility center with excellent IVF success rates.